MEET THE BOARD

-Chris Sugai, President
+Chris Sugai, Chair

 Chris has been the President of Niner, Inc. since 2005.
 Previously, he was the owner of Solar Art Window Films in Los Angeles, a company he founded 1985.
 Chris has been an avid cyclist his entire life.
 He raced BMX bikes in his early teens and has been an avid rider of mountain and road bikes for the last 30 years.
 Chris served on the board of People Plus, a volunteer executive group of the American Red Cross for five years as well as a volunteer for the YMCA youth group.
 Chris has an AA in Economics from California State University Northridge.
 He is married and has a 12 year old daughter.

 “I have always loved cycling in all its many forms.
 My wish is to spread this passion to everyone I meet.
 My hope is to see Fort Collins become the Netherlands of cycling in North America.”

 Jennifer is a Virginia native living the dream in Colorado with her husband and three children.
 She is a Board Certified Lactation Consultant and maternal-child-health specialist working with families in Fort Collins.
 Jennifer picked up a road bike on a whim while visiting friends back east and immediately fell in love.
 She adamantly denied any interest in mountain biking until a trip to Costa Rica where she discovered she might love that even more!
 Jennifer was inspired to join Bike Fort Collins after a close call with a big truck reminded her there is still work and education to do, even in this bicycle-friendly community.
 She hopes to make bike riding in our city safer and more accessible for people of all ages and abilities.